-If a decal is destroyed or you are adding a vehicle during the year, you may obtain an additional decal set by sending in a written request, indicating the name of carrier, IFTA account number and signature of the requester along with \$2.50 per decal set requested.

-1. If additional sets are obtained but not placed on a vehicle, you must retain the unused decal(s) for audit purposes for a period of four (4) years.
-The department provides an IFTA decal inventory sheet to assist you in keeping track of your IFTA decals.
+If a decal is destroyed or you are adding a vehicle during the year, you may obtain an additional decal set by logging into your online account at https://sd.motorcarrierconnect.com/, ordering additional decals, and making the online payment.
+If additional sets are obtained but not placed on a vehicle, you must retain the unused decal(s) for audit purposes for a period of four years.
+The Department provides an IFTA decal inventory sheet to assist you in keeping track of your IFTA decals.
 You can find this form on both websites listed above.